Roger Härtl—the art of being a brilliant MISS educator

 Can you describe in a few words what participants will be able to expect at the GSC Pre-Course in Singapore?

-This course will review the current global MIS landscape and address the 4 "T"s of spinal MIS: The first T stands for Target and has to do with optimal patient and procedure selection in MIS.
-The second T stands for Technology and addresses the current and evolving tools and instruments that enable MIS such as 3D navigation and robotic surgery, microscope and endoscope, new sophisticated implants, etc. The third T addresses surgical techniques and skills step by step such as microsurgical decompression, successful indirect decompression, and effective implant placement.
+This course will review the current global MISS landscape and address the 4 "T"s of spinal MISS: The first T stands for Target and has to do with optimal patient and procedure selection in MISS.
+The second T stands for Technology and addresses the current and evolving tools and instruments that enable MISS such as 3D navigation and robotic surgery, microscope and endoscope, new sophisticated implants, etc. The third T addresses surgical techniques and skills step by step such as microsurgical decompression, successful indirect decompression, and effective implant placement.
 The fourth T addresses teaching and training and focuses on the advanced surgical simulation for hands-on experience that will bring together all topics discussed.

-What do you consider most important for MIS?
+What do you consider most important for MISS?

 As with any surgery, the most important thing is that you must pick the right patient for the right operation, and to make sure you can address the problem the patient has.
-Then you have to know the possibilities and advantages of MI surgery over traditional surgery.
+Then you have to know the possibilities and advantages of minimally invasive spine surgery over traditional surgery.

 What we surgeons sometimes neglect in the whole process, is that we don't talk about patient selection—the least invasive operation is the one you don't do because it's not indicated.
 Everything we do should be based on the patient's needs.
 Unfortunately, we still see patients who have an operation for no good reason, with complications and risks associated with that.
 We also need to talk about those things.
 My goal therefore is not only to teach about surgical techniques, but also include patient selection as one topic of the course, and how to design the least invasive operation that still addresses the underlying problem and that leads to a positive outcome.
 During the GSC MIS Pre-Course we will also talk about this aspect.

-What percentage of your daily work is MIS as opposed to open surgery, and what have you learned yourself through your teaching of MIS techniques with the simulator?
+What percentage of your daily work is MISS as opposed to open surgery, and what have you learned yourself through your teaching of MISS techniques with the simulator?

 Also, I've learned lots of things from listening to other faculty and participants from around the world, things they do differently to my practice.
 Even though I am faculty, this doesn't mean I'm not learning too, so every time I come home I bring things back that I didn't previously know about and seek to incorporate that into my practice if it's appropriate.